Somatic Experiencing®

 • About Victoria

-Somatic Co-Regulating Touch Therapy
+Somatic Touch Work Therapy

 The practitioner's hand placement is still; in other words there is no massage or manipulating or moving the body.